alstat/Yunir.jl/docs/src/man/text_alignment.md

 text, it means an insertion of characters was done in the target text.
 Lastly, if both characters of target and reference texts do not match, a space is inserted between their rows.
 !!! note "Note"
-    Note that if we did not normalize the word "الله" into a single character, there would be four Alif if all letters matched, but because most software prints this as single character, then there will be four Alif for a single character, and this will make the output confusing to readers.
+    If we did not normalize the word "الله" into a single character, there would be four Alif if all letters matched, but because most software prints this as single character, then there will be four Alif for a single character, and this will make the output confusing to readers.
 This is true for لا as well.

 ### Alignment in Buckwalter
 We can actually extract the encoded version, which is in Buckwalter transliteration mapping.
 This can be accessed via the `.alignment` property of the `res` above.
 That is,